mental2008/mental2008/README.md

 ### Hi, I'm Lingyun 👋

-- 🤔  CS PhD student at HKUST, Big Fan of GSW, Food Lover
+- 🤔  CS Ph.D. student at HKUST, Big Fan of GSW, Food Lover
 - 🔭  Personal Blog (in Chinese): https://mental2008.github.io/
 - 🌱  Academic Profile: https://www.cse.ust.hk/~lyangbk/
 - 📫  Send me an email to yangly1999@gmail.com, if you have any questions.